ivan-usov-org/bec/docs/source/user/command_line_interface.md

 Normally, this would create multiple output files that one would need to merge together later.

 This is where the scan definition comes in.
-It allows us to run a sequence of functions as if it were a scan, resulting in a single `scan_number`, a single `scanID` and a single output file.
+It allows us to run a sequence of functions as if it were a scan, resulting in a single `scan_number`, a single `scan_id` and a single output file.

 ```python